Dowell-Lab/srworkshop/day04/worksheets/IGV_web_app_visualization_wksht.md

   ![IGV Chr21](md_images/IGV_chr21.png)
   </li>
   <li>
     We are now zoomed in on chromosome 21 (to zoom back out to the whole genome, select “all” on the chromosome drop-down menu).
-Use the zoom slider in the top-right to zoom in further, or simply click-and-drag the bar right below the chromosome diagram.
+Use the zoom slider in the top-right to zoom in further, or simply click-and-drag the base scale bar right below the chromosome diagram.

   ![IGV chromosomal coordinates](md_images/IGV_chrom_coord.png)
   </li>
   <li>
     We can also navigate to a specific region by using the search bar in the top-left.
-Enter chromosomal coordinates in the format `<chromosome>:<start_position>-<end_position>`, or enter a gene name to localize to a specific gene in the annotation.
+Enter chromosomal coordinates in the format <code><chromosome>:<start_position>-<end_position></code>, or enter a gene name to localize to a specific gene in the annotation.
   </li>
   <li>
     As an example, navigate to this region by typing either the exact coordinates, or the gene name (MX1):